Nordix/xcluster/ovl/images/README.md

 # Xcluster overlay - images

-Handles pre-pulled images in `xcluster`.
+Handles images in `xcluster`.
+Holds help script for docker images, local registry and pre-pulled images.

 To install pre-pulled images on the `xcluster` disk image or as an overlay saves time since nothing has to be dowloaded.
 In some